 With fantasy football season underway, Pro Football Network will have weekly Defense/Special Teams (D/ST) rankings for the 2020 season.
-We continue with our Week 3 Rankings.
+We continue with our Week 8 rankings.
 While singular offensive players dominate fantasy football, the other side of the ball sees players work together as a unit.
 These rankings can be especially useful if you are streaming your defenses on a weekly basis.

-The general scoring for defenses includes points for fumbles, interceptions, sacks, and safeties as well as restricting offensive yards and points.
+The general scoring for defenses includes points for fumbles, interceptions, sacks, safeties, and restricting offensive yards and points.
 Special teams scoring incorporates any kickoff or punt return touchdowns, blocked punts, and blocked field goal attempts.

 Los Angeles Chargers

-Andrew Thomas Jordan is an editor and analyst for the Pro Football Network covering Dynasty Football and our 2020 team defense rankings.
+Andrew Thomas Jordan is an editor and fantasy analyst for the Pro Football Network covering Dynasty Football and our 2020 team defense rankings.
 You can follow him @The_ATJ on Twitter and hear him weekly as co-host of The Fantasy Force Podcast.